sigil-johnstevens/character-vault/README.md

 To function correctly, these settings must be configured for the module's GitHub integration features.

 *   **GitHub Repository**: This is the repository's name on GitHub.
 Only `username/repo-name`.
 For example, this module is `username/character-vault`.
-*   **GitHub Path**: The folder or subfolder where the relevant actor data is stored.
-If desired, you can set up multiple folders for different groups/games.
+*   **GitHub Path**: The default folder or subfolder where the relevant actor data is stored.
+If desired, you can set up multiple folders for different groups/games and use the accordion menu to chose them from the dialog.
 The default is  `actors`
 *   **GitHub Personal Access Token:** This is the area where the GitHub user enters their [GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 The token must have Content read/write access.

 ### User Settings